snowplow/documentation/docs/managing-data-quality/snowplow-event-recovery/running/index.md

   }
 ```

 And then just run (assuming ammonite is on your path and above script is called `encode.sc`:

 ```bash
 amm ./encode.sc resolver-config.json
 amm ./encode.sc job-config.json
 ```

+Once the configuration files are encrypted it's time to deploy the recovery job on your pipeline.

 ## Deploy the job